pytorch/ao/README.md

 ### Quantization Aware Training

-Using post-training quantization can result in a fast and compact model, but may also lead to accuracy degradation.
-To overcome this limitation, we recommend exploring Quantization Aware Training (QAT).
+Post-training quantization can result in a fast and compact model, but may also lead to accuracy degradation.
+We recommend exploring Quantization Aware Training (QAT) to overcome this limitation.
 In collaboration with Torchtune, we've developed a QAT recipe that demonstrates significant accuracy improvements over traditional PTQ, recovering **96% of the accuracy degradation on hellaswag and 68% of the perplexity degradation on wikitext** for Llama3 compared to post-training quantization (PTQ).
 And we've provided a full recipe [here](https://pytorch.org/blog/quantization-aware-training/)

 ```python
 from torchao.quantization.prototype.qat import Int8DynActInt4WeightQATQuantizer